ashutoshpurushottam/The-Movie-Catalogue/README.md

 description and representative poster.
 - Users can create movies inside their own lists of movies.
 Each movie has its name, description, poster and trailer URL.
-- Non-logged in users may view all the lists and movies in the cataloges.
+- Non-logged in users may view all the lists and movies in the catalogues.
 They can also access JSON API endpoint.
 - Logged in users can edit/delete their own lists or movies.
 - Customized pages for Unauthorized Access or Server Exceptions.